Bhawanthagee/Bhawanthagee/README.md

 ### Hi there, I'm Bhawantha Geeganage 👋

-## I'm a undergraduate and a Developer!
+## Software Engineer Graduate and a Developer!

 - 🔭 I’m currently Studding at NSBM
 - 🌱 I’m currently learning everything 🤣